skippbox/ansible-swarm/README.md

 # Swarm Cluster on AWS with Docker 1.12

+Docker 1.12 contains some significant changes to how Swarm cluster are created, managed and used.
+Quickly put, Swarm is now embedded in the Docker engine and provides some advanced networking features like load-balancing and virtual IPs for services.

+This playbook is meant as a quick way to test Docker 1.12 RC2 for #dockercon.

 The main playbook creates a cluster of Ubuntu 15.10 machines on AWS.
 Then you can bootstrap those machines to create a Swarm cluster with the new Docker 1.12